 Cabbage stew does not usually evoke romantic visions of great food.
 Comforting?
 Cheap?
 Nourishing?
-Yes to all three, but it also sounds suspiciously like something that your grandmother would have made for you—the dish she ate while growing up during the Great Depression, when she was grateful to have the slightest shred of cabbage on her plate, when she had to walk seven miles to school in the sleeting snow and rain over muddy tracks.
+Yes to all three, but it also sounds suspiciously like something that your grandmother would have made for you—the dish she ate while growing up during the Great Depression, when she was grateful to have the slightest shred of cabbage on her plate, when she had to walk seven miles to school in the sleeting snow over muddy tracks.
 This was the dish she was damn grateful to have—and you'd better appreciate your cabbage stew, too!

 In this case, however, you'd be unfortunately mistaken—because this recipe draws its origin from French cooking.
 Traditional French cooking has a love affair with cabbage; in fact, a term of endearment in French is petit chou, literally meaning little cabbage, which is a term that is commonly used to mean sweetheart.